stakewise/v3-operator/README.md

 Successfully created validator configuration files.
 ```

-#### 4. Sync web3signer config for the operator
+#### 4. Sync configs for the operator

-The command syncs web3signer config for the operator:
+The command syncs web3signer config and deposit data for the operator:

 ```bash
 ./v3-operator remote-db \